There’s such a thing as “too much information”, especially for

 This region is also considered a melting pot of innovation and policy action.
 The recently announced UAE strategic road map for 50 years only reinforces this notion further.
 The KEY principles etched in this document covering Institutional Frameworks, Human capital, Digital & Technological excellence, Human capital, and others are quite relevant for the region and hence have been well represented in this summit.

-While COP 26 held in Glasgow this year brought together nations to accelerate actions towards Paris agreement goal.
-The Arab Green Summit intends to kickstart a series of intense deliberations around MENA’s Green efforts.
+While the COP 26 to be held in Glasgow brought the nations together to accelerate actions towards Paris agreement goal, The Arab Green Summit intends to kickstart a series of intense deliberations around MENA’s Green efforts.
 The overarching driver for this summit is the thirst to bring about a transformation in the way Sustainability & Climate Action is being addressed and enhance the societal capacity to make this planet a better place.
 The fact that United Arab Emirates (UAE) has been selected to host the COP28 international climate conference in 2023 reflects the enormity of trust the world places on UAE and its leadership.
 TAGS is fully conscious of its role in this space.
 It is also planned to organize targeted masterclasses as parallel sessions to build up the capacity.

 The time to unlock the latent talent of MENA is NOW by uniting commitment and convictions to a single cause.
 Dialogue and Innovation are the key to unlocking the potential of the MENA Region to become a Pioneer in the Sustainable Segment.
 The Arab Green Summit brings together the Stakeholders across the Arab region to discuss and discover the latest practices and creative solutions to incorporate sustainability in their Energy systems, achieve SDGs, explore Science based Targets (SBTs) and further spearhead Environment, Social and Governance (ESG).
 Last but not the least is the role Human Capital plays in the whole gamut of climate Action.
 TAGS would serve as a platform for climate champions to discuss, innovate, collaborate, and set the path for climate action through mitigation and adaptation.